 Rupture of the Distal Biceps Tendon

 Surgical repair of the distal biceps tendon can be divided into 2 methods.
 The non-anatomic approach indicates sutures of the ruptured biceps tendon to the brachialis, which is a simple and efficient way to regain flexion strength.
-The anatomic approach indicates reinsertion of the ruptured tendon on the radial tuberosity, which is reported to have better effects of restoring the strength of elbow flexion and forearm supination.
+The anatomic approach indicates reinsertion of the ruptured tendon on the radial tuberosity, which reportedly has better results in restoring elbow flexion and forearm supination strength.

 There are 2 techniques for surgical exploration and fixation of the torn distal biceps tendon.